Denis Amelote

+It is claimed that his translation of the New Testament contained the much-disputed Johannine Comma (1 John v.
+7).

 Biography

 Amelote was born in Saintes, in the ancient Province of Saintonge.
 He was ordained a priest in 1631, was a Doctor of the Sorbonne, and became a member of the French Oratory.
 He was a prominent opponent of Jansenism.
 He died in Paris.